Call automation for data driven teams | FreJun

 5. During this whole process, your call gets recorded, telephony API communicates with your CRM (if configured), and after the call, everyone receives an SMS notification.

-How does a Cloud Telephony System differ from a traditional PBX system?
+How Does a Cloud Telephony System Differ from a Traditional PBX System?

 As you already know by now, cloud telephony systems eliminate the need for any physical equipment that is usually found in the PBX system.
 Your employees can communicate with each other or any customer via an internet-connected device.